Henry Schultze

+Henry Schultze (July 18, 1893 – March 6, 1959) was an American academic and president of Calvin College in Grand Rapids, Michigan.

+Early life and education

-Henry Schultze (1893 – 1959) was an American academic and president of Calvin College in Grand Rapids, Michigan.
-Schultze was born in Sully, Iowa in 1893 and graduated from Calvin College in 1915.
-He then attended Calvin Theological Seminary and Yale University, graduating in 1920.
-After his graduation, he taught Greek and education at Grundy College.
-In 1924, was ordained as a minister in the Christian Reformed Church.
+Schultze was born in Sully, Iowa, the son of William Schultze and Anna Van Woerkom Schultze.
+His parents were both immigrants; his father was born in Germany and his mother was born in the Netherlands.
+He graduated from Calvin College in 1915.
+He attended Calvin Theological Seminary and Yale University, graduating in 1920.

+Career

+After seminary, Schultze taught Greek and education at Grundy College.
+In 1924, he was ordained as a minister in the Christian Reformed Church.
 In 1926 he was appointed a professor at Calvin Theological Seminary.
 Schultze served ten years as president of the National Union of Christian Schools, beginning in 1930.
 Because of his skill as a teacher and his long-standing support for Christian education, Schultze was appointed Calvin College president in 1940.

-During Schultze's tenure, the enrollment at Calvin College sank as a result of World War II but rebounded quickly when the war was over.
-In 1949 Schultze oversaw the restructuring of the academic governance process and in 1950 he took part in the dedication of a new one million dollar science building on the Franklin campus.
+During Schultze's tenure, the enrollment at Calvin College during World War II but rebounded quickly when the war was over.
+In 1949 Schultze oversaw the restructuring of the academic governance process and in 1950 he took part in the dedication of a new science building on the Franklin campus.
 After resigning the college presidency due to ill health in 1951, he was appointed Professor Extraordinary at Calvin Theological Seminary.

+Personal life and legacy

+Schultze married Jeannette Ophof in 1920 and they had three children.
+He died in Grand Rapids in 1959, following a stroke, at age 65.
 Today, the dormitory Schultze Hall at Calvin College is named in his honor.

-Schultze married Jeannette Ophof in 1920 and they had three children.